heidariarash/Alpha-Omega/README.md

 # Alpha-Omega
-Alpha-Omega is an open-source artificial intelligence library/framework built on NumPy and PILLOW still under development.
+Alpha-Omega is an open-source artificial intelligence library/framework built on NumPy still under development.
 I would appreciate if you contribute to this project if you are a python enthusiast and:

 + Familiar with Computer Vision algorithms,
 + Familiar with classical Machine Learning algorithmsm